StachRedeker/RTCwakeUpComputer/README.md

 DateTime now = rtc.now();
 ```

 I want the backup to run on Tuesdays at 03:00h.
-However, I'm now living in UTC+2, but because of daylight saving time, 03:00h might become 02:00h at some point.
+I'm now living in UTC+2, but because of daylight saving time, 03:00h might become 02:00h at some point.
 I have no clue if the library is able to deal with DST, nor do I know if the backup program is.
 Hence, it is best to build in some safety margin.
 Let's say that the computer should turn on between 01:00h and 05:00h.

 ```cpp
   if (now.dayOfTheWeek() == TUESDAY) {